BuvinduS/YOLO-speed-estimation/README.md

 pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126
 ```
 > Note: The exact CUDA version (`cuXXX`) depends on your GPU and system configuration.

+> To check the CUDA version of a Nvidia GPU run `nvidia-smi` in a terminal.

 ## Model Weights